 The University of Chicago Law School maintains two listservs to which students are allowed to send messages consistent with the policies listed below.
 The first, LawAnnounce, (Lawannounce@listhost.uchicago.edu) is intended to give current students at the Law School a forum to post and receive “unofficial” announcements of general interest.
 The second, LSA-Orgs (LSA-Orgs@listhost.uchicago.edu) is intended to allow Law Students Association organizations to post announcements regarding upcoming speakers and events.
 Although some policies apply to both the LawAnnounce and LSA-Orgs listservs (referred to in this document together as “the listservs”), they have unique uses and therefore specific requirements for usage.

 The listservs are intended for the exclusive use of University of Chicago Law School students, faculty and staff.
 J.D. and LL.M. students will be automatically subscribed to the listservs upon registration and unsubscribed upon graduation.
+Additionally, both listservs are shut down for a few weeks each summer and everyone is unsubscribed during that time.
 Any individual who wishes to unsubscribe may do so at any time, and instructions will be included with your subscription information.
 The University of Chicago Law School owns both listservs and therefore reserves the right to monitor all messages and to unsubscribe any participant (without notice) who uses these communication sites in an improper, inappropriate, or illegal manner.
 Only subscribed uchicago.edu email addresses can send message to either of the listservs.
 By remaining subscribed to either or both listservs (i.e., by not unsubscribing), you have indicated your agreement to comply with the Law School’s guidelines for use of Law School listservs.

 Neither listserv will be used for official announcements, which come in emails from the Dean, Dean of Students, Registrar, Associate Director of Student Affairs, Student Affairs Administrator or other Law School personnel to students’ individual email accounts.
 Anyone sending a message to either of the listservs should first ensure that the content warrants being sent to nearly 700 people and that it is something that they are comfortable with students, faculty, and staff receiving, as certain members of all three groups are subscribed to the listservs.
 All Law School and University disciplinary policies govern use of the listservs, and emails sent to the listservs may be added to student files submitted to bar licensing authorities.